-In this section, we discuss the experiences This international criminal law's principle of young people in the criminal legal system and consider alternatives to advance the recognition, protection and fulfilment of rights.
+In this section, we discuss the experiences of young people in the criminal legal system and consider alternatives to advance the recognition, protection and fulfillment of rights.
 We explore various alternatives such as informal justice systems, preventive measures and diversion practices.
 We look at restorative justice and transformative practices and note concerns that emerge in implementing them.
 Finally, we pose a series of questions to spark discussion and thought on the practicalities of implementing these alternatives in the specific contexts of our work with young people in South Asia.